20lives/dmote/doc/options-main.md

 By default, a map node will create a convex hull around its child nodes.
 However, this behaviour can be modified.
 The following keys are recognized:

-- `to-ground`: If `true`, child nodes will be extended vertically down to the ground plane, as with a `full` wall.
+- `at-ground`: If `true`, child nodes will be extended vertically down to the ground plane, as with a `full` wall.
+The default value for this key is `false`.
 See also: `bottom-plate`.
+- `above-ground`: If `true`, child nodes will be visible as part of the case.
+The default value for this key is `true`.
 - `chunk-size`: Any integer greater than 1.
 If this is set, child nodes will not share a single convex hull.
 Instead, there will be a sequence of smaller hulls, each encompassing this many items.
 - `highlight`: If `true`, render the node in OpenSCAD’s highlighting style.
 This is convenient while you work.
 - `hull-around`: The list of child nodes.
 Required.